baltic-gtif/assets/README.md

 ---

-If access has not already been granted, please contact the [Baltic Workspace Service Desk](mailto:service+tenants-gtif-workspaces-baltic-gtif-request@sd.eox.at)
+If access has not already been granted, please [contact support](mailto:service+tenants-gtif-workspaces-baltic-gtif-request@sd.eox.at)